2026 Schedule of Events

 WEDNESDAY, JULY 22

-with Maine Guide Wendy Weiger of Moosehead and The Thoreau Society
+with Maine Guide Wendy Weiger of Moosehead and Charles M. Stang of Harvard Divinity School

 WEDNESDAY, JULY 22